SanCraftDev/git-updater/README.md

     user: 1000:1000
 ```

-make sure to change /path/to/git-repo and to user ids to match the correct user, you can also use root
+make sure to change /path/to/git-repo and the user ids to match the correct user, you can also use root